MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/plan.md

 ## Planning for hybrid and multicloud strategy

-In most cloud adoption scenarios, we assume an intention to rehost (IaaS VMs), rearchitect (PaaS services), or rebuild (cloud-native) workloads with Azure as a target platform, with a uni-directional migration to Azure, using these standard rationalizations to identify assets for possible migration.
+In most cloud adoption scenarios, we assume a goal to rehost (IaaS VMs), rearchitect (PaaS services), or rebuild (cloud-native) workloads with Azure as a target platform and with a unidirectional migration to Azure, using these standard rationalizations to identify assets for possible migration.

-When considering a hybrid and multicloud migration, the rationalization criteria change, and migration goals that were uni-directional now fit into a more distributed services model for cloud environments.
+When considering a hybrid and multicloud migration, the rationalization criteria change, and migration goals that were unidirectional now fit into a more distributed services model for cloud environments.
 With a hybrid and multicloud effort, cloud rationalization no longer assumes a one-way migration effort that maintains "migrate everything to the cloud."

 In a hybrid and multicloud migration scenario, we assume a distributed, multiplatform cloud services model that is no longer limited to one on-premises environment and a single public cloud to an expansive on-premises, multicloud, and edge model of cloud computing.
 Rationalization decisions now consider whether to **retain** workloads or assets on-premises, **replatform** workloads to multiple cloud platforms, and have **rehost portability** allowing workloads to move smoothly into any hosting environments.